yuval-k/chainlink-twitter/README.md

 kubectl port-forward deploy/chainlink 6688&
 ```

-Log-in in to the node (do this again, incase the cookie expired):
+Log-in in to the node (do this again, in case the cookie expired):
 ```bash
 curl -c cookiefile \
   -d '{"email":"foo@example.com", "password":"apipassword"}' \